 The Department of History and Classical Studies accepts applications between November 1 and January 15 and offers full-time programs only starting in September.
 Applications are not accepted at any other time of the year.
 Applications to MA programs in History or Classics will not be accepted after January 15.

-As of October 2012, McGill’s formerly paper-based graduate application process has been replaced with a more convenient electronic version.
-For detailed instructions on how to apply and how to upload required supporting documents in the new version, please see: http://www.mcgill.ca/gradapplicants/apply/prepare.
+For detailed instructions on how to apply and how to upload required supporting documents, please see: http://www.mcgill.ca/gradapplicants/apply/prepare.

 Applicants are encouraged to contact potential supervisors to determine their availability ahead of time.